aparnak22/movie-api/README.md

 - Lombok
 - Spring Data JPA

-### How to Get Started
-- Fork this repo to your Github and then clone the forked version of this repo

 ### Main Entry Point
 - The Main Entry Point for the application is: [MovieApiApplication.java](src/main/java/com/techreturners/movieapi/MovieApiApplication.java)